bpohoriletz/bpohoriletz.github.io/_posts/2017-10-16-oop-and-rails-system-tests.md

   end
 end
 {% endhighlight %}
-We have three more steps left, but let's take a look what we've acheived
+We have three more steps left, but let's take a look what we've achieved
 already:
 1. Now we use class methods instead of raw selectors so if page structure change we will have to change only the corresponding class